 where λ = 1 / (1 – μ) > 1 is the net profit markup and V(t) is a transformed random variable.

 The displacement λ ± (2 × SE(λ)), where SE denotes standard error, measures the confidence interval for the slope coefficient of regression equation (3).
 See Wonnacott & Wonnacott ((1969), pp. 132, 244 and James et. al. (2013), p.
 66.

-Like John Wallis (1616-1703), “we Test and See it to be so”.
+Like John Wallis (1616-1703), “We Test and See it to be so”.
 See Wallis (1643), pp. 60-61.

 Profit Markup of Major US Retailers

 The net operating profit markup of several major US retailers is estimated using all available data to fit equation (3).
-The net operating profit margin can be calculated by using equation (4), which we leave as an exercise.
+The OMAD can be calculated by using equation (4), which we leave as an exercise.
 Equation (3) was run with the intercept but they are supressed on the table below because they are weak or insignificant.
 The t-statistics are Newey-West estimators that correct for serial correlation among the residuals.
 See Zeileis (2004) and Green (2018), Section 20.5.2, pp. 998-999 (“The White and Newey-West estimators are standard in the econometrics literature.”).